fabmoll/MyAnimeList.Wrapper/README.md

 Actually the authentication doesn't work anymore.
 MyAnimeList changed the login page and I don't have the time to maintain the wrapper.

 One thing to do is to review the *GetCookies* method.
 To test if the authentication works, just use the *GetAnimeDetailAsync()* in the *AnimeServiceTest* class.

+__API KEY__

+To receive an API key you need to contact an admin on http//myanimelist.net (http://myanimelist.net/about.php?go=contact)